-Our school librarian is Mme Brinkman, and she is available in the library five days per week.
-She runs regularly scheduled library classes as well as a book fair (Fall), a used book sale (February); other programs like book clubs and a student library committee are in the works
+Our school librarian is available in the library five days per week.
+She runs regularly scheduled library classes and as time allows, a book fair (Fall), a used book sale (February); other programs like book clubs and a student library committee are in the works

 About the Collection

 The St Anthony library collection is made up of over 7000 items, and includes French and English fiction and non-fiction, with a variety of genres including graphic novels, manga, classics, and current popular titles.
 Our digital collection boasts a variety of Overdrive titles that students and staff can access from home without an app – everything can be read in a browser.
 Click on one of the links above to access digital resources.

 About the space

 The library is undergoing some changes, and we hope to rely on a student library committee to make decisions about design and layout.
 New corkboards will display a "We recommend" section ("Nous recommandons") with monthly featured readers, including both staff and students.
 We are also hoping to update posters and walls with new art and décor.
 FDK – grade 3 classes spend most of their library time at the carpet, while grade 4 – grade 8 classes are at the tables.

 Look for the 2018-2019 schedule in the fall!

 LDCSB Library Mission Statement